raspberrypilearning/naughty-and-nice/en/step_3.md

 This step involves using a lot of boiler plate code to fetch a user's Twitter stream and to fetch random live tweets.

 - You will need a Twitter account and then will need to create a new App, associated with this account.
-You can see how to do this in the collapsobale section below.
+You can see how to do this in the collapsible section below.

 [[[generic-api-registering-twitter]]]

-- Now create a new Python file in your prefered editor (use IDLE if you have no preference) and call it `naughty_and_nice.py`.
+- Now create a new Python file in your preferred editor (use IDLE if you have no preference) and call it `naughty_and_nice.py`.
 - Into this file you can now set up your connection to Twitter, so that you can fetch a user's tweets and also fetch a live stream of current tweets. **Make sure to add in the path to your `twitter_auth.json` file correctly.**

 ```python